KaiSforza/mock-local-storage/README.md

 // unit tests follow here
 ```

-### Caveats
+### Extra

-There are some caveats with using `index` operator.
-Browser's
-`localStorage` works with strings and stringifyes objects stored via `localStorage[key]` notation, but this implementation does not.
+Besides mocking of conventional `localStorage` interface, this implementation provides

-Additionally, test code can provide a callback to be invoked on item insertion.
+a way for test code to register a callback to be invoked on item insertion.
 Mock implementation will invoke it when `localStorage.setItem()` is called
 (but not with `localStorage[key]` notation).